Related terms: high blood sugar, Type 1 diabetes, juvenile diabetes, Type 2 diabetes

 There are two major forms of diabetes: type 1 and type 2.

-- Type 1 or juvenile diabetes.
+- Type 1 diabetes.
 This type of diabetes (previously known as juvenile diabetes) accounts for 5% of all cases of diabetes.
 Although it may occur at any age, type 1 diabetes usually begins early in life—during childhood or the teenage years.
 Type 1 diabetes occurs because the cells in the pancreas that make insulin are damaged.
 People with type 1 diabetes make little or no insulin to control their blood sugar levels, which means they must take insulin to stay alive.

 - Type 2 diabetes.
 This is the most common form of diabetes.
 It is usually diagnosed in people older than 20, but is increasingly occurring in children and young adults.
 People with type 2 diabetes can produce insulin, but it is either not enough or the body does not use it properly.
 Blood sugar levels usually can be controlled with diet and exercise.
 In a mild form, type 2 diabetes can go undetected for many years.
 If left untreated for too long though, it can lead to serious medical problems, including heart and blood vessel disease.

-A form of type 2 diabetes called gestational diabetes affects about 4% of pregnant women and causes unusually high blood sugar levels during pregnancy.
+Another form of diabetes called gestational diabetes affects about 9% of pregnant women and causes unusually high blood sugar levels during pregnancy.
 This type of diabetes can pose a risk to the unborn baby and needs to be managed throughout pregnancy.
-Even though blood sugar levels usually return to normal after giving birth, studies show that women who have had gestational diabetes have a 35-60% chance of developing type 2 diabetes in the next 10-20 years.
+Even though blood sugar levels usually return to normal after giving birth, studies show that women who have had gestational diabetes have a greater chance of developing type 2 diabetes in the next 10-20 years.

 Who can get diabetes?